dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig - 2.md

 - How to Evaluate: A logged in user should be able to follow a hackathon
     - Outcome of Task: xxx

-### Task 3: Customized Hackathon Show Page
+### Task 3: Customized "New Hackathon Page"
-- Description: Hackathon show page was incomplete in the first iteration, it will be customized and will be completed
+- Description: "Create new hackathon" page should include a text field to specify private/public hackathon
-- How to Evaluate: Every single functionality should work, as well as the link with dependencies such as user/proposal should be complete
+- How to Evaluate: A user should be able to create a private or public hackathon
+Note: This is to separate a private or a public Hackathon so that to restrict private hackathon being displayed in the home page.
 - Outcome of Task: xxx

-### Task 4: Customized New Hackathon Page
-- Description: "Create new hackathon" page lacks some fields such as private/public hackathon, create a text field for them.
-- How to Evaluate: Text field to specify private/public hackathon will be included.
-Note: This is to separate private and public Hackathon so that to restrict private hackathon being displayed in the home page.
-- Outcome of Task: xxx

-### Task 5: UI/UX
+### Task 4: UI/UX
 - Description: Home page and hackathon pages should contains CSS and user friendly design
-- How to Evaluate: Responsive design and friendly interface
+- How to Evaluate: As part of this task, responsive design and friendly interface should be incorporated in home and hackathon page/s
 - Outcome of Task: xxx

-### Task 6: Show registered user
+### Task 5: Show registered user
-- Description: Create a field in "show hackathon" page to display all the user registered to a hackathon
+- Description: Create a field in "show hackathon page" to display all the user registered to a hackathon
-- How to Evaluate: All the users registered to a hackathon will be shown
+- How to Evaluate: All the users registered to a hackathon will be shown in "show hackathon page"
 - Outcome of Task: xxx

-### Task 7: Show Proposal
+### Task 6: Show Proposal
-- Description: Create a page to show all the proposal submitted to a hackathon
+- Description: Create a page to show all the proposals submitted for a hackathon
 - How to Evaluate: All the proposal submitted for a hackathon will be shown in a specific page
 - Outcome of Task: xxx